-olume provisioning in a Storage Area Network (SAN) involves creating and allocating storage volumes to hosts (servers) for use in block-level storage.
+Volume provisioning in SAN Storage (Storage Area Network (SAN)) involves creating and allocating storage volumes to hosts (servers) for use in block-level storage.
 This process ensures that applications can access storage efficiently while optimizing performance and capacity management.

 • A fixed amount of storage is allocated upfront.